uztbt/uztbt/README.md

 ## Hi, I'm Yuji 👋

-2020 is my third year as a professional software engineer, specializing in IoT solutions.
+2020 is my third year as a professional software engineer specializing in IoT solutions.

 I really want to get back the communities heavily damaged by the covid-19.